-Should England go it alone in 2023?
+Should England go it alone after 2025?

 The Scottish population consist of the silent majority (55%) who are grateful for the Union.
 Grateful for the National security that comes with being a part of a Great Union.
 Sharing in the employment opportunities, security & the quality of life the Union provides.